MGS Fossil Gallery

-Here are a few images from the 15th Annual MGS Auction held at the September meeting.
-Shown below are several specimens auctioned off.
-The first picture shows some great Mazon Creek (Ill.) ferns and insects.
+Here are a few more images of items auctioned off.
+The first shows some great Mazon Creek (Ill.) ferns and insects.
 This is followed by pictures of a vertebra from a Megacerops (a member of the family Brontotheriidae) from South Dakota and a mosasaur vertebra also from South Dakota.

 MGS member Mel Hurd brought in some of his Mazon Creek fossils to the May meeting (which featured Gene Hartstein's talk on that site).
 The first picture below shows a concretion on the left, and its two halves, opened to reveal a beautiful fern fossil, on the right.
 Below that is a photo of a stunning shrimp, also from Mazon Creek.

 Gene Hartstein gave a well-received talk to the joint MGS and American Fossil Federation meeting about the fossil flora and fauna that has been found at Mazon Creek (Illinois).
 Located just 54 miles from downtown Chicago, this 300-million-year-old, Pennsylvanian (Late Carboniferous Period) lagerstatte has yielded a wealth of beautifully preserved fossils.
 These fossils are found inside siderite concretions.
 The photos below show Gene and a few of his impressive slides depicting various Mazon Creek fossils.

 MGS Vice President Eric Seifter made a presentation at the March, 2017, meeting on Silurian eurypterids from New York.
 His talk was highlighted by many high quality specimens.
 Pictured below is Eric and, on the right, is a Eurypterus remipes.